14 Fun Things to Do in Atlanta (and 2 to Avoid!)

 Atlanta, Georgia is one of the “it” cities of 21st-century America.
-With a booming, increasingly diverse population, reasonable rents, gorgeous local scenery, and myriad things to do, it’s no wonder so many people are coming here to visit and to live.
+With a booming economy, gorgeous local scenery, and myriad fun things to do, it’s no wonder so many people are coming here to visit and to live.
 This 9 to 5 Voyager himself recently made that very move!

-Below you’ll find 12 awesome things to see and do in “The City in a Forest,” from the touristic to the unusual.
+Below you’ll find 14 fun things to do in Atlanta, “The City in a Forest.”
 I’ve even included some things that, in my opinion, may not be worth your time.
 Read on!

 1. Centennial Olympic Park

-Atlanta hosted the 1996 Summer Olympics, which were also the 100th anniversary of the modern Olympic Games.
+Atlanta hosted the 1996 Summer Olympics, which was also the 100th anniversary of the modern Games.
 To commemorate the occasion, Atlanta created the 21-acre Centennial Olympic Park in the middle of Downtown.